Cray-HPE/docs-csm/install/install_csm_services.md

 In the event of an error, consult [Troubleshoot Nexus](../operations/package_repository_management/Troubleshoot_Nexus.md) to resolve potential problems and then try running `setup-nexus.sh` again.
 Note that subsequent runs of `setup-nexus.sh` may report `FAIL` when uploading duplicate assets.
-This is ok as long as `setup-nexus.sh` outputs `setup-nexus.sh: OK` and exits with status code `0`.
+This is okay as long as `setup-nexus.sh` outputs `setup-nexus.sh: OK` and exits with status code `0`.

 <a name="set-ncns-to-use-unbound"></a>